jrdupuis/UFSCar_IntTax/Genome_Download.md

 export PATH
 ```
 Now below that, you can paste in the `export PATH` command that you used before.
-So it should look something like this (not with my username in there though):
+So it should look something like this:
 ```
 # .bash_profile